stonerlab/Stoner-PythonCode/doc/UserGuide/datafile.rst

 *Option:*.
 For compatibility with normal opython semantics: :py:meth:`DataFile.keys` is synonymous with :py:meth:`DataFile.dir`.

+If the string you supply to get the metadata item does not exactly match an item of metadata, then it is interpreted as a regular expression to try and match against all the items of metadata.
+In this case, rather than returning a single item, all of the matching metadata is returned as a dictionary.
+PAssing a compiled regular epxression as the item name also has the same effect - this is useful if the regular expression you want to match is also an exact match to one particular metadata name.

 We mentioned above that the metadata also keeps a note of the expected type of the data.
 You can get at the metadata type for a particular key like this::